Skip to main content

 1934 | The Middlesex County Library Association forms and holds its first meeting in December.
 It comprises fifteen member libraries.

 In a fourth and final meeting held on November 13th in Woodstock, representatives from ten of the county's public libraries decide to form an Oxford County Library Association.
 The Woodstock Public Library volunteers to serve as a central central distributing point.
-"We are hoping, perhaps rather too optimistically," Woodstock's Blythe Terryberry would later write, "that the [Oxford County Library] Association will be launched and underway by the new year".
+"We are hoping, perhaps rather too optimistically," Woodstock's Blythe Terryberry writes at the time, "that the [Oxford County Library] Association will be launched and underway by the new year".

 3. The Oxford County Library Association (1937-47)